 Dear Jew in the City-

-Are two witnesses really required in order to report sexual abuse?
+Are two witnesses really required in order to report physical or sexual abuse?

 Thanks for your question, though I legit have no idea what you’re talking about.